RasmusRPaulsen/Deep-MVLM/README.md

 ### Using Multiple GPUs

-Multi-GPU training and evaluation can be used by setting `n_gpu` argument of the config file to a number greater than one If configured to use a smaller number of GPUs than available, n devices will be used by default.
+Multi-GPU training and evaluation can be used by setting `n_gpu` argument of the config file to a number greater than one.
+If configured to use a smaller number of GPUs than available, n devices will be used by default.
 To use a specific set of GPUs the command line option **--device** can be used:
 ```
-python train.py --device 2,3 -c config.json
+python train.py --device 2,3 --c config.json
 ```
 The program check if a GPU is present and if it has the required CUDA capabilities (3.5 and up).
 If not, the CPU is used - will be slow but still works.